spawnfest/continuum/README.md

 settled for the "[maildir](http://cr.yp.to/proto/maildir.html)" strategies that have powered email for so long.

-At it's core, Continuum serializes queued messages into files and then moves those files from directory to directory as a means of changing status.
+At its core, Continuum serializes queued messages into files and then moves those files from directory to directory as a means of changing status.
 The atomic file move is the beating heart of this operation.
-Uniquely generated file names based on timestamps and other criteria ensure that processing directories in order maintains FIFO semantics.
+Uniquely generated file names, based on timestamps and other criteria, ensure that processing directories in order maintains FIFO semantics.
 We can also track some details about attempted runs as a file moves through the system by appending flags to its name during a move.
 This flow doesn't require the use of file locks.

-We have placed a layer of processes on top of on top of these low-level data structures to provide niceties like minimal fuss worker pools.
+We have placed a layer of processes on top of these low-level data structures to provide niceties like minimal fuss worker pools.
 Application code transparently interacts with these processes to read and write from queues.

 All systems have tradeoffs and ours is no different.
-The dependency on a file system means this project is not useful with deployments to hosts with ephemeral files that are frequently blown away.
+The dependency on a file system means this project is not useful with deployments to hosts with ephemeral file system that are frequently blown away.

 Our processes design is also currently write constrained.
 We've managed to reliably push 500 hundred messages a second, as you can see in the following